Provider Recruitment Program

 No. Only contracted entities such as FQHCs, FQHC Look-A-Likes, Licensed 501c3 clinics, and independent practice providers that directly hire providers and provide direct clinical services are eligible to apply for this program.

-Good standing will be determined based on your performance and history with L.A.
+Good standing will be determined based on your organization’s prior grant performance, grant reporting track record, and overall partnership history with L.A.
 Care.

 Yes, we highly encourage individual providers who meet program criteria to apply for Physician Loan Repayment Program funds.
 For more information, please refer to the RFA, Section VI Physician Loan Repayment Program or visit: www.lacare.org/elevateproviders.